f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 =========================================================================================

 Lab 1 will focus on the deployment and configuration of the F5 Distributed Cloud Bot Defense for Amazon CloudFront CDN.
-These steps will leverage the F5 Distributed Cloud console and resources delivered via AWS CloudFront CDN.
+These steps will leverage the F5 Distributed Cloud console and resources delivered via Amazon CloudFront CDN.
 You will begin this lab from the F5 Dsitributed Cloud main services dashboard.

 |lab1-001|